Sumitnyu8/HotelBookingClone/README.md

 2st on '/hotel' search you will see hotel booking page.
 3st on '/list' search you will see lists of hotels page.

+also created date selection dropdown and adding no. of people dropdown in search-box

-one more this i forgot to tell that i only cloned hotel booking rather than all the services of booking.com
+one more i forgot to tell that i only cloned hotel booking rather than all the services of booking.com